GoogleChrome/web.dev/src/site/content/en/learn/html/focus/index.md

 attributes that can alter this order and CSS properties that can alter the visual order of content.
 Changing the tabbing order with HTML or visual rendering order with CSS can harm user experience.

-Don’t alter the perceived and actual tabbing order with CSS and HTML.
+Don't alter the perceived and actual tabbing order with CSS and HTML.
 As the following two examples demonstrate, tab orders that differ from the visually expected order are confusing to users and bad for user experience.

 In this example, the value of the [`tabindex`](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/tabindex) attribute